titli9830/Insta-Notes/README.md

 ### Notes:

-It's a simple application to save important notes.
+It's a simple web application to save important notes.
 This project is made using Java Script,HTML,CSS.
 Used Local storage to store data.
 Design is Responsive.

 ### Output